Towards Mitigating Modality Bias in Vision-Language Models for Temporal Action Localization: Supplementary Material

 To make VLMs viable for video tasks, we introduce two acceleration strategies.
 First, instead of representing each frame by hundreds of spatial patch tokens, we apply a mean-pooling layer over spatial dimensions, compressing them into a single visual token.
 This reduces token length by more than one order of magnitude without compromising temporal fidelity, enabling efficient long-sequence modeling.
 Second, we replace the conventional token-by-token decoding for textual proposal generation (Eq.~\ref{eq:loss_text}) with a lightweight auxiliary generation scheme.
 During training, we employ the conventional practice of teacher-forcing strategy \cite{williams1989teacherforcing}, which enables parallel generation and has little effect on the efficiency, while at inference we restrict the output $\hat{T}_{pred}$ to one token since we rely on feature aggregation while regarding text generation as an auxiliary task.
 This preserves semantic supervision with negligible computational cost.

 As shown in Table~\ref{table:efficiency}, these designs substantially improve efficiency.
-Compared with conventional VLMs, ActionVLM reduces inference latency by more than two times while processing six times longer sequences, highlighting the effectiveness of our design.
+Compared with conventional VLMs, ActionVLM reduces inference latency by more than two times while processing six times longer sequences.
 When compared with the strong vision-only baseline AdaTAD, ActionVLM introduces only a marginal overhead yet achieves consistent accuracy gains of up to 3.2\% mAP.
 This demonstrates that multimodal reasoning can be achieved efficiently, bridging the gap between language-augmented understanding and practical large-scale TAL deployment.

-\subsection{Additional Experiments on Epic-Kitchens}
+\subsection{Additional Experiments on EPIC-Kitchens}

-In order to validate the generalizability of our model on diverse datasets, we further conduct evaluation on EPIC-Kitchens 100 \cite{damen2020epic}.
-As an egocentric dataset collected from 700 egocentric daily kitchen activities, EPIC-Kitchens 100 exhibits fine-grained, long-tail action distributions and strong domain specificity that diverges from the visual and linguistic patterns commonly found in large-scale VLM pretraining corpora.
-Consequently, achieving high absolute mAP on EPIC-Kitchens is considerably more difficult \cite{liu2024end}.
+To validate the generalizability of our model on diverse datasets, we further conduct evaluation on EPIC-Kitchens-100 \cite{damen2020epic}.
+EPIC-Kitchens-100 is a large-scale egocentric benchmark comprising 700 videos (about 100 hours) recorded in 45 kitchens, with fine-grained verb and noun annotations.
+Its domain specificity and egocentric action patterns differ substantially from the visual and linguistic distributions commonly seen in large-scale VLM pretraining corpora, making high absolute mAP particularly challenging \cite{liu2024end}.

+We use GPT-4o-mini to generate short descriptions for each class used in our EPIC-Kitchens-100 evaluation setup.
+This results in 1,283 description tokens for the 78 verb classes and 2,277 tokens for the 211 noun classes.
+Importantly, our runtime is dominated by video encoding rather than language modeling, so the text token budget is not the computational bottleneck.

 Despite this increased difficulty, ActionVLM-L-3B consistently outperforms AdaTAD across both verb and noun tasks (Table~\ref{table:benchmark_epic}), with particularly notable gains on verbs of 1.2\% average mAP.
 This trend is expected: verbs describe actions and motion primitives, whereas language priors provide meaningful semantic constraints that help disambiguate visually subtle or incomplete cues in egocentric footage.
 In contrast, noun predictions depend primarily on object appearance, where linguistic context contributes less discriminative information, resulting in smaller—but still positive—improvements.
 These results highlight that ActionVLM not only generalizes beyond standard third-person TAL datasets but also benefits most from scenarios where language provides actionable semantic structure for interpreting complex visual dynamics.